AdamFerguson/broccoli-front-matter-filter/README.md

 A callback that is passed the value of the parsed front matter.
 If the callback returns a truthy value, then the file will be included in the destination tree.
 Otherwise, it will not.

 ---

-`options.exclude` *{Function}*

-A callback that is passed the value of the parsed front matter.
-If the callback returns a truthy value, then the file will *not* be included in the destination tree.
-Otherwise, it will.

----